junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 ♦ Strong coffee or black tea can help relieve an asthma attack if you do not have any medicines.

-♦ For attacks, treat with the rescue inhaler salbutamol (albuterol, see p.
-384) as often as needed.
+♦ For attacks, treat with the rescue inhaler salbutamol (albuterol, see [page 384](#page-384)) as often as needed.
 This is a spray medicine that you want to breathe in as deeply as possible.
-See p.
-384 to learn how to make a spacer for your inhaler.
+See [page 384](#page-384) to learn how to make a spacer for your inhaler.

-♦ For frequent attacks, or asthma that makes you gasp for breath while walking or during mild exercise, also use the controller inhaler (beclomethasone, see p.
-384).
+♦ For frequent attacks, or asthma that makes you gasp for breath while walking or during mild exercise, also use the controller inhaler (beclomethasone, see [page 384](#page-384)).
 Using a controller medicine can prevent attacks, save you money, and make you feel better than always responding to an asthma emergency.
 Using a “spacer” with your inhaler allows more medicine to get to the lungs.

-♦ For severe asthma where you cannot get enough air and do not improve with salbutamol, use prednisolone by mouth right away, and then continue for 3 to 7 days (see p.
-385).
-In emergencies if you have no other medicines you can inject epinephrine (adrenalin, see p.
-385) under the skin.
+♦ For severe asthma where you cannot get enough air and do not improve with salbutamol, use prednisolone by mouth right away, and then continue for 3 to 7 days (see [page 385](#page-385)).
+In emergencies if you have no other medicines you can inject epinephrine (adrenalin, see [page 385](#page-385)) under the skin.

 ♦ In rare cases, worms cause asthma.
-Try giving mebendazole (p.
-373) to a child who starts having asthma if you think she has worms.
+Try giving mebendazole ([page 373](#page-373)) to a child who starts having asthma if you think she has worms.

 ♦ If the person does not get better, seek medical help.
 Prevention: